Jump to content

 What are some challenges you've faced in your role?
 Share with us if, and how, you were able to overcome them.

 Working in a capacity-building organization is completely different from working in pressure campaigning or advocating for nationwide policy changes.
 Initially, it took me some time to get the hang of it, especially since working in communications requires almost a meta-like approach to it.
 You need to understand what kind of content your audience is expecting from you.
 The same people who may be deeply affected by campaigning messages from a campaigning organization can be totally indifferent to such framing from a capacity-building organization!
-And it totally makes sense – people have different sets of expectations for different outlets.
+And it totally makes sense – people have different sets of expectations for different organizations.

 The same way you would be surprised if characters from “Breaking Bad” started speaking the way characters speak in “Star Trek”, you’d also react differently if we at VH took on a completely different communication style.

 You have to understand how the organization is perceived by its target audience and what content actually provides value to both the “sender” and the “receiver” in the line of communication.
-Shifting from a campaigning mentality, where you help people help animals, to one where the focus is on helping other organizations help animals more efficiently was key in overcoming this challenge.
+Shifting from a campaigning mentality, where you help people help animals, to one where the focus is on helping other organizations help animals was key in overcoming this challenge.

 What do you do in your spare time?